Uganda Struggles to Ban Disposable Plastic Bags

 A Future without Plastic Bags

 This ruling in favor of banning plastic bags in favor of reusable shopping bags is a huge step in the right direction.
-The Ugandan Parliament still needs to pass the law that would implement a ban, but there have been signs of support and there is reason to believe that the people of Uganda will be enjoying a clean and healthy landscape free from plastic litter in the near future.
+The Ugandan Parliament still needs to pass a law that would implement a ban.
+Still, there have been signs of support, and there is reason to believe that the people of Uganda will be enjoying a clean and healthy landscape free from plastic litter shortly.

 To read more about Uganda’s struggle with plastic bags, check out